DCC-EX/dcc-ex.github.io/docs/ex-turntable/assembly.rst

 As noted in the tip above, you should have a |EX-TT| folder alongside the |EX-TT| folder, and neither should reside in the other (the |EX-TT| software is required in the next step):

+.. todo:: HIGH - Update EX-Turntable screenshots

 .. image:: /_static/images/turntable-ex/two-folders.png
   :alt: Two folders
   :scale: 60%

 The process here is the same as installing CommandStation-EX via the Arduino IDE which you can find on the :doc:`/ex-commandstation/advanced-setup/installation-options/arduino-ide` page.

-When you get to the point of opening the sketch, ensure you open the Turntable-EX sketch:
+When you get to the point of opening the sketch, ensure you open the EX-Turntable sketch:

 .. image:: /_static/images/turntable-ex/open-turntable-ex-sketch.png
   :alt: Open EX-Turntable sketch